Thomas Muir of Huntershill: Early years

 Thomas Muir was born above his father's grocers shop on the High Street of Glasgow.
 His father, James Muir, was the son of the 'bonnet laird' of Birdston in Milton of Campsie, he married Margaret Smith and they had two children Thomas and Janet.
 As a younger son James Muir had little prospect of inheriting his father's property.
 His family, however, had in Maidstone, Kent, relations who were prosperous hop-growers and it was towards this branch of trade that young James was persuaded to direct his energies.
 In this business venture he achieved considerable success and by the time of his marriage in 1764 he was firmly established as a hop-merchant in the High Street of Glasgow.
 Here, in the heart of the town's ancient University quarter, he settled with his wife, living in a little flat above his shop.

 By all accounts Muir senior was a man of some education, whose interest in commerce extended far beyond that of his fellow businessmen, for he has been credited with the authorship of a pamphlet on 'England's Foreign Trade'.
-By the 1780s he reached the summit of his social aspirations when he purchased the property of Huntershill House, together with adjoining lands.
+In the 1780s he purchased the property of Huntershill House, together with adjoining lands.
 Of Muir's mother, Margaret Smith, nothing of a biographical nature has been recorded.
-However, we do know that both Muir's parents were orthodox Presbyterians, consequently young Thomas's early upbringing was very much within the confines of the rigid moral and social ethic of ‘Auld Licht’ Calvinism.
-Thus, early accounts describe him, not unnaturally, as 'a pious child of modest, reserved nature'.
+However, it is known that both Muir's parents were orthodox Presbyterians, consequently young Thomas's early upbringing was very much within the confines of the rigid moral and social ethic of ‘Auld Licht’ Calvinism.
+Early accounts described him as 'a pious child of modest, reserved nature'.